TAMUNA-CHKOIDZE/django-user-profile/README.md

 * Visit `http://127.0.0.1:8000/users/` to see the list of users.
 * Click on a user card to view their profile details.
-* Profiles display additional information.
+* Profiles display additional information including bio, birthdate, location, and posts.

 ---

 ## Notes

-* This project uses Django's built-in `User` model extended with a `Profile` model.
+* This project uses Django's built-in `User` model extended with a related `Profile` model to store additional user information.
+* User-generated content is managed through a `Post` model linked to the profiles, allowing users to share posts with images and captions.
-* Make sure to add profile images in the admin panel or extend registration flow accordingly.
+* Make sure to add profile images and cover photos in the admin panel or extend the registration flow accordingly.

 ---